Denis Nya

-Denis Nya (born 1 December 1996) is a Nigerian professional footballer who plays as a central defender for NPFL club, Akwa United.
+Denis Nya (born 1 December 1996) is a Nigerian professional footballer who plays as a central defender.

 Personal life

 Born in Calabar, Nigeria, Nya is an indigene of Ini Local Government Area of Akwa Ibom State.

 Club career

 Nya began his football career in 2011 with calabar-based academy and Nigeria nationwide league club, Canaan United, coached by former Super Eagles midfielder, John Okon Ene.
 While at Canaan United, he represented Cross River State in the men's football event at the Lagos 2012 National Sports Festival and won a silver medal.
 He joined Ekiti United, a Nigeria National League team during the 2013–14 Nigeria National League season to continue his development.
 He extended his stay with the Ekiti United F.C. until the end of 2014–15 season.

 At the start of the 2015–2016 season, Nya signed for Nigerian topflight side Lobi Stars.
 In his first season with the Makurdi-based club, he scored in the final of the 2016 Benue State FA Cup against Dreams FC.
 The following season, he netted his first professional goal from the spot to help Lobi Stars from a goal down to beat Akwa United 2-1, in a match-day 16 tie at the Aper Aku Stadium.

 In November 2017, Nya finalized his move from Lobi Stars to Akwa United and was unveiled by the club management alongside 15 new players at the Godswill Akpabio International Stadium on Saturday, 6 January 2018.

 Nya scored in his debut for Akwa United on the opening day of the 2017–18 NPFL season against Enugu Rangers in Uyo, to ensure the Promise Keepers recorded a 2-0 win over Enugu Rangers – their first victory over the Flying Antelopes in three seasons.
 He scored the second goal of the match twenty minutes into the second half.
 Nya scored his second league goal of the season at the Confluence Stadium in Lokoja, as Akwa United got a 2-1 win against Niger Tornadoes.
 Nya scored his third league goal of the 2017–18 Nigeria Professional Football League season for Akwa United in the 2-1 home win over Enyimba in a rescheduled match at the Godswill Akpabio International Stadium.

 During Akwa United's 2018 CAF Confederation Cup campaign, Nya played all six games and scored a goal for the 2015 and 2017 Aiteo Cup winner, before they were eliminated by Al-Hilal Club of Sudan in the Round of 32.

 On Wednesday, 29 May 2019, Nya won Dana Air Akwa United Player for the month of April, following his outstanding performances for the Promise Keepers in the 2018–19 NPFL home win against Gombe United and Kano Pillars and a 3-0 loss at Plateau United.